-In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,050 in tax year 2016.
+In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,150.
 Gross income includes all earned and unearned income.

 - The relative who you want to claim as a dependent must also live with you for the entire year.
 There are exceptions for mothers, fathers, nieces, nephews and other relatives.

 - If someone died during the year, you can claim that relative as a dependent for the whole year as long as they lived with you up until their death.

 For a full list of relatives who you can claim even if they don’t live with you, you’ll need to review IRS Publication 501.